yvesgurcan/parallel45.io/__gatsby/README.md

 -   The theme of the website (light vs dark) changes depending on the time of the day.
 -   Clicking on icons and logos usually reveals a little somtething.

+## Social media icons

+Social media icons used on this website can be found at https://simpleicons.org/.